IntelliTect/Coalesce/docs/topics/immutability.md

 - Add a property to the type to indicate soft delete status (usually a `DateTimeOffset?
 DeletedDate { get; set; }`)
 - Choose how soft deletes will occur:
   - To soft-delete items using the built-in `/delete` endpoint and `$delete` API on `ViewModel` instances, override `ExecuteDeleteAsync` on the type's [Behaviors](/modeling/model-components/behaviors.md) to set the `DeletedDate` and call `db.SaveChangesAsync()`.
 Do not call the base ExecuteDeleteAsync method (which will perform a hard delete).
-This approach also makes the Delete button in [admin pages](/stacks/vue/coalesce-vue-vuetify/overview.md#admin-components) to perform a soft delete.
+This approach also makes the Delete button in [admin pages](/stacks/vue/coalesce-vue-vuetify/overview.md#admin-components) perform a soft delete.
   - Otherwise, set the soft delete flag using regular saves, just as you would change any other property.
 Don't forget to implement security restrictions around who can delete and un-delete records if that's important to your application.
 - Filter out soft-deleted values from selection in your custom UI pages.
 There are a few options here:
   - The simplest way is to use Coalesce's built-in [filtering](/modeling/model-components/data-sources.md#member-applylistpropertyfilter) to exclude soft-deleted items.
 This can be done from a [ListViewModel's $params.filter](/stacks/vue/layers/viewmodels.md#member-item-_params):